waict-wg/waict-integrity-spec/waict-integrity.md

 * `normal`: The page will be loaded and notifications will be sent asynchronously to the user to inform about the status of the check
 * `report` : The page will be loaded and notifications will be only sent to developers, similar to `report-uri`

+ Requests (both as page subresources and initiated via Javascript) for paths that appear in the manifest are blocked/reported/informed about according to the [same rules as in SRI](https://www.w3.org/TR/sri-2/#should-request-be-blocked-by-integrity-policy-section).

 Enforcement modes on a server's response are dictated by the contents of the response's headers.
 The rules are as follows:

 * `strict` mode is enabled if `Integrity-Policy` has a nonempty `blocked-destinations`